 Prospective students may apply for either spring semester enrollment or fall semester enrollment.
 Both applications are available online at LSAC.org.
 Spring semester classes begin in January and fall semester classes begin in August.

-The priority application deadline for spring admission is November 1.
+The application deadline for spring admission is December 1.

 The deadline for fall transfer applicants and visiting students is July 1.

 *Applications will be accepted until all seats are filled.

 1. Create an account with the Law School Admission Council (LSAC) at LSAC.org.

 2. Register and take the Law School Admission Test (LSAT) by contacting the LSAC online at LSAC.org.
 The Charleston School of Law LSAT Code is 5821.
 Or, based on the conditions here, you may register and take the Graduate Record Examinations (GRE) by contacting ETS at ets.org/gre.

 4. Register with LSAC’s Credential Assembly Service (CAS).
 Registration is available online at LSAC.org.